MOROCCO

 Morocco is distinguished by its Berber, Arabian and European influences.
 Your trip explores some of its colorful splendor- from Casablanca to Rabat, Fes to Marrakech and through the Sahara desert.
 Your journey will encompass views of Morocco’s grand architecture – Mosques, Palaces, and Roman Ruins; a taste of its street cuisine; cross the Atlas Mountains; visit Forest and Oceanside villages; and experience its local artistry.
 Remember your cameras!

-Begin with a visit to the stunning Hassan II Mosque, the largest in Morocco and the third largest mosque in the world that non-Muslims are allowed to enter.
+Visit the stunning Hassan II Mosque, the largest in Morocco and the third largest mosque in the world that non-Muslims are allowed to enter.
 Able to accommodate up to 105,000 in prayer, this marvel of modern Moroccan architecture is the work of hundreds of expert craftsmen from around the country, many of them donating their work.

-Day 2 - CHEFCHAOUEN
+Day 2 - Casablanca to Chefchaouen

 Day 3 - CHEFCHAOUEN, FES